rmarable/ParallelClusterMaker/INSTALL.md

 ParallelClusterMaker is Open Source software that simplifies the automation of creating, deleting, and administering AWS ParallelCluster stacks.

-The recommended way to use ParallelClusterMaker is to stand up a dedicated EC2 jumphost using the code in ParallelClusterMaker/JumphostMaker, and from this dedicated jumphost, run the code in ParallelClusterMaker/ClusterMaker to construct, administer, and destroy ParallelCluster stacks.
+The recommended ways to use ParallelClusterMaker are as follows:

+* Stand up a dedicated EC2 jumphost by using the source code found within ParallelClusterMaker/JumphostMaker.
+From this dedicated jumphost, run the code in ParallelClusterMaker/ClusterMaker to build and destroy ParallelCluster stacks.

+* Use the dockerfile contained in ParallelClusterMaker/ClusterMaker to build an Amazon Linux Docker container.
+From this Docker container, run the "make-cluster.py" script to instantiate new ParallelCluster stacks.

-Guidance is also provided for launching new ParallelCluster stacks using the code in ParallelClusterMaker/ClusterMaker directly from OSX.
+* Guidance is also provided for launching new ParallelCluster stacks using the code in ParallelClusterMaker/ClusterMaker directly from OSX.
 Please be forewarned that this method requires installing Homebrew and may cause other unforeseen problems with your local environment.